Mike Milbury: Boston Bruins

 Following his playing career, Milbury became head coach of the Bruins' AHL affiliate in Maine on July 16, 1987.
 In his first season, the Mariners captured the division title and Milbury was named AHL Coach of the Year and the Hockey News' Minor Pro Coach of the Year.

-Milbury was then promoted to head coach and assistant general manager of the Boston Bruins in the 1989–90 season, leading the team to the Presidents' Trophy and an appearance in the Stanley Cup Finals.
+Milbury was then promoted to head coach (replacing Terry O'Reilly) and assistant general manager of the Boston Bruins in the 1989–90 season, leading the team to the Presidents' Trophy and an appearance in the Stanley Cup Final.
 He was named Executive of the Year by the Sporting News and coach of the year by Hockey News.

-The following year he led the bruins to another 100 point season and division title.
+The following year, he led the Bruins to another 100 point season and division title.
 He also served as head coach of the Wales Conference team at the 1991 All-Star Game, where he generated some controversy by including enforcer Chris Nilan and checker Brian Skrudland ahead of players such as Kirk Muller and Guy Lafleur.
 However, Nilan and Skrudland both missed the game due to injury.
 As a result of Milbury's controversial roster picks, the league's board of governors changed their policy so that future teams would be chosen by committee.
+After the close of the 1991 Stanley Cup playoffs, Milbury announced his departure as head coach, stating, "I'm leaving (as coach) because I want to try something else.
+I only have one life to live and I want to try it a lot of different ways.
+I'm going to be 39 in a couple of weeks and I want to try some different things.
+In life, you only do it once.
+At this time in my life, with the opportunities given to me to move into full-time management, it was too good to pass up."